By AJ Huynh

 What Careers Are Best for People With ADHD?

-Many individuals with ADHD thrive in careers that provide variety, creativity, and dynamic environments.
+Many individuals with ADHD thrive in careers that provide variety, creativity, movement, problem-solving, or dynamic environments.
+The best career depends on the person’s strengths, interests, values, support systems, and work environment.

 Careers that may suit individuals with ADHD include: